Aleksandar Vučić: President (2017–present)

 After Vučić's announcement of the reintroduction of lockdown in July 2020 due to the COVID-19 pandemic, thousands of people protested, accusing the government of missteps in handling of the pandemic, including the premature lifting of restrictions and downplaying the risk to hold the elections.
 Some analysts said that they had not witnessed police brutality which occurred during the protest since the Slobodan Milošević's regime.

-According to Amnesty International's annual report for 2021, Vučić's mandate is characterised by human rights violations, restrictions on freedom of expression and campaigns of harassment against the opposition figures, journalists and media outlets.
+According to Amnesty International's annual report for 2021, Vučić's mandate is characterized by human rights violations, restrictions on freedom of expression and campaigns of harassment against the opposition figures, journalists and media outlets.

 Vučić participated in the 2022 general election as the presidential candidate of the Serbian Progressive Party.
 He won 58% of the popular vote in the first round, and secured his second mandate as president of Serbia.
 Vučić announced the formation of the People's Movement for the State in March 2023.

+Following the Belgrade school shooting and Mladenovac and Smederevo shootings in May 2023, large-scale anti-government protests took place against Vučić's rule.
+As a result, Vučić promised that early parliamentary elections would be held before the end of the year.

+On 1 November 2024, the concrete canopy of the main railway station in Novi Sad collapsed onto the busy pavement below, killing 15 people.
+The collapse spawned a series of mass protests in Novi Sad, which then spread throughout Serbia, fueled by dissatisfaction with other issues including government corruption and media censorship.
+Vučić dismissed the protesters as "terrorists".

 Policies

 Economy

-After his election as Prime Minister in 2014, Vučić promoted austerity-based economic policies, whose aim was to reduce Serbia's budget deficit.
+After his election as prime minister in 2014, Vučić promoted austerity-based economic policies, whose aim was to reduce Serbia's budget deficit.
 Vučić's policy of fiscal consolidation was primarily aimed at cuts in the public sector.
 One of the measures was the reduction of pensions and salaries in the public sector as well as a ban on further employment in the public sector.
-Vučić announced that his reform based policies have reduced country's deficit, and contributed to financial stability.
-However, criticism of Vučić's economic policy stated that his measures have not overall contributed to economic recovery, but have instead caused a further decline in living standard.